apinanyogaratnam/stews-bot/README.md

 ### $help
 Displays a list of commands the bot is capable of reading

+### $birthday dd/mm/yyyy
+Stores user's birthday into a database and wishes the user on the day of their inputted birthday

 # Other
 - Reacts to custom emojis with the emojis used to the message (works on main server only)
 - when a sad word is detected, a positive message will appear